-The covenant related to the \$6,500 note required that Y-USA maintain a debt service coverage ratio greater than 1.5.
-Y-USA is in compliance with the debt covenant as of December 31, 2017.
+The line of credit and the outstanding note both have a covenant that requires Y-USA maintain a debt service coverage ratio greater than 1.5.
+Y-USA is in compliance with these covenants as of December 31, 2018.

 NOTE J - LETTERS OF CREDIT